a-weinert/a-weinert.github.io/_posts/2020-12-27-twoJekyllTricks.md

 when logging in as guest:guest.
 The Jekyll development server won't display a .php page.
 Hence, the testing has to be done on the real server.

 This trick #1 wasn't invented by me but found in many places.
 What I missed (and tried to put here) was a complete presentation of all vital points.

+Remark July 2021: After more than one year of usage trick #1 stopped working with no known reason or cause.
+Jekyll will handle "raw" no longer as "raw = kepp it exactly as is".
+Between 'raw' and 'endraw' < und > will now be replaced by &amp;lt; and &amp;gt; turning PHP statements to visible text.
+Rescue for above use case: PHP goes to the template, there putting 'REMOTE_USER' as text into a hidden 'span', from whence JavaScript will transfer it to the target (another span defined in the markdown text).
+It works -- but, alas, is outright ugly.

 Trick #2 on the other hand, I did "invent" and develop to working state.
 Most probably, I would not be the first one, but I was unable to find